-If you’re organising your friend’s bridal shower, there is a lot of pressure to make sure everyone has an amazing time.
+Organising your friend’s bridal shower can involve a lot of pressure to make sure everyone has an amazing time.
 You want it to be fun and memorable, especially for the bride.

-Games are a great way to get everyone interacting if there are some people attending who don’t know each other.
+Games are a great way to get everyone interacting, especially if there are some people attending who don’t know each other.
 They are also a bit of a hen’s do tradition—I think I would feel like something was missing if I went to a bachelorette party without one!

 To help you out, we’ve prepared a list of our favourite bridal shower games.
 Hopefully you find a few that will suit your bride and group.

 Introduction / memory game

 This is a good one to get everyone chatting and a way to introduce each other at the beginning of the evening.
 Have all the attendees write a short memory or funny story about the bride and place it in a bowl.
 Have the bride read each one out and have her guess who wrote it.

 How much does your bride know about her fiancee?
 Prepare a set of questions (ranging from easy to difficult) and ask the groom for his answers prior to the bachelorette party.
 Put each question+answer on a piece of paper and place them in an envelope.
 Pass the envelope around and each person attending asks the bride a question from the envelope.
 If the bride gets the answer right, the asker takes a drink or does a challenge.
 If she gets it wrong, the bride does.
 This could be done based on points or without the challenges if you would prefer.

 Hen’s night ‘pin the tail on the donkey’

 Have a poster of the bride’s favourite actor or musician up on the wall and a blindfold at the ready (those cute eye sleep masks are perfect!).
 Ask everyone to re-apply their lippy and take turns to see who can aim the best kiss on the poster.
 If you are looking for something more R18, I'm sure you can adjust the target for kissing, or go with pinning a different kind of 'tail'